Naked Wedding Dresses | The Debate

 This Berta Bridal gown caught my eye around 2013/14 along with their outstanding collection of immaculately fitted gowns with breath taking plunging backs and sleeves.
 Since then until now, the trend has captivated the fashion forward brides who were excited to escape the formalities and embrace and celebrate their body confidence; and who can blame them?
 This trend is captivating and was right on time, demolishing the corporate rule book of transparent sleeves and panels being the closest a bride could get to sexy on her big day.

 So, four years on is this trend letting up?
 By no means.
-One look at some of the dresses from recent collections of leading bridal designers confirm the Naked wedding dress trend will be around for some time to come.
+One look at some of the dresses from recent collections of leading bridal designers confirm that See Through Wedding Dresses will be with us for some time to come.

 But just because the design is a little risqué doesn’t mean that it can’t be sophisticated at the same time.
 With a little thought and a good understanding of silhouette and design, it is possible to achieve a sexy dramatic and totally glamorous gown without baring all and lowering your standards.